 Our most recent advisory vote on named executive officer compensation took place at our 2017 annual meeting of shareholders, where over 97% of our shareholders voted "For" a non-binding advisory resolution approving the compensation of our named executive officers, as disclosed in the proxy statement for that meeting.
-At that same meeting, our shareholders approved holding a vote on executive compensation every three years.
 Our compensation committee reviewed the results of the 2017 advisory vote and viewed the high level of shareholder support as an affirmation of our compensation policies.
 As a result, our compensation committee concluded that no revisions were necessary to our named executive officer compensation program or philosophy.